acheronfail/chords/README.md

 - [x] create a chord quiz based on notation (treble / bass) for sight reading
 - [ ] endless option for practice
 - [ ] support bass clef in practice notes?
-- [ ] support time signatures in practice notes
+- [ ] support key signatures in practice notes
     - (`stave.setKeySignature`; but will have to adjust the note names to be in the right key)
+- [ ] FIXME chord detection logic allows all inversions - this is incorrect in sheet music practice
+- [ ] show different inversions in sheet music practice
 - [ ] save/restore lead sheet settings
 - [ ] gamify the practice sessions (remove countdown progress, but have score logarithmically decreasing)
 - [ ] add "midi keyboard" shortcuts to move around the interface